 Pupil Premium – What you need to do

 To enable your child’s school to claim Pupil Premium, you will need to inform the school about your child and provide supporting evidence, for example, show the school the original Adoption (Court) Order.
-You will need to self-declare before 17 January 2019 which is the date schools complete the annual School Census.
-This will then trigger the payment of the Pupil Premium to the school from April 2019
+You will need to self-declare before 9 January 2020 which is the week before schools complete their annual School Census.
+This will then trigger the payment of the Pupil Premium to the school from April 2020

 - £1,320 for pupils in reception year to year 6